-We had the chance to talk about Middlesbrough’s distinct identity, civic pride, heritage, history and traditions.
+It was a fun process and we had the chance to talk about Middlesbrough’s distinct identity, civic pride, heritage, history and traditions.

-We have also detailed our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.
+We also detailed our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.

-And we have set out Middlesbrough’s Royal associations, proudly looking back on previous visits from the Royal Family.
+And we set out Middlesbrough’s Royal associations, proudly looking back on previous visits from the Royal Family.

 We also had the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.